sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 **Exercise:** What Snakemake command should you use to run the workflow with 4 cores?

 ??? success "Answer"
-    You need to provide additional cores to Snakemake in the execution command with `--cores 4`:
+    You need to provide additional cores to Snakemake in the execution command with `-c 4`:
     ```
-    snakemake --cores 4 -F -r -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv
+    snakemake -c 4 -F -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv
     ```
     The number of threads allocated to all jobs running at a given time cannot exceed the value specified with `--cores`, so if you leave this number at the default value (1), Snakemake will not be able to use multiple threads.
 Conversely, if you ask for more threads in a rule than what was provided with `--cores`, Snakemake will cap the rule threads at `--cores` to avoid requesting too many cores.
 Another benefit of increasing the value of `--cores` is to allow Snakemake to run multiple jobs in parallel (for example, here, running 2 jobs using 2 threads each).